openoakland/soft-story-buildings/README.md

 A simple way for people to view information on the status of "soft-story" buildings in Oakland.

 ### Status
-- 2/17/14: We have data (see below) representing the 1,000 buildings whose owners submitted screenings.
-We're still waiting on the full original list (1,379 properties) from ABAG.
-Right now, the next steps are to do some basic analysis and design around what a tool looks like for this data.
+- 3/1/14: We have data (see below) representing the 1,000 buildings whose owners submitted screenings.
+We're still waiting on the full original list of potential soft-story buildings that were asked to submit a screening (1,379 properties.)

+The next big step is to do some design and minimal prototyping for a "proof of concept" what a basic search and educational tool would look like, and start to map out possible points of continued engagement (e-mail list? info to contact someone?)

 ### Getting Involved